Hamburg Parliament: Hamburg parliament in the Federal Republic

-The Social Democratic Party (SDP) maintained its influence over the city’s politics during the 1949 elections.
+The Social Democratic Party of Germany (SPD) maintained its influence over the city's politics during the 1949 elections.
 Their victory was significant during a time of considerable reconstruction and reform in Germany.
-The SDP continued to govern Hamburg from that time forward, except from 1953 to 1957, when the Christian Democratic Union (CDU) was in power.
-After this period, however, the SDP regained control and developed Hamburg’s political, social, and economic faucets, stretching their influence late into the 20th century.
+The SPD continued to govern Hamburg from that time forward, except from 1953 to 1957, when the Christian Democratic Union (CDU) was in power.
+After this period, however, the SPD regained control and developed Hamburg's political, social, and economic faucets, stretching their influence late into the 20th century.

 Since March 23, 2011 the Hamburg Parliament has been in its 20th legislative period in the Federal Republic of Germany.
 A SPD-Government succeeded a coalition of CDU and the Greens.

+Electoral system

+Since 2008 Hamburg elections have been held using an open-list system of proportional representation.
+The Sainte-Laguë method is used to distributed seats.
+Each voter has ten votes: Five votes can be cast for local constituency candidates and five for candidates on each party's state list.
+The state is divided into 17 constituencies of 3-5 seats.
+71 representatives are elected in these based on the result of the constituency vote.
+A further 50 seats are elected as state list seat, based on the number of state list votes received by each party, distributed in such a way that the distribution of all 121 is proportional to the state list vote.
+Only parties receiving more than 5% of the state list votes are eligible to receive state list seats; there is no legal threshold for constituency seats.

+If a party receiving less than 5% of the vote wins one or more constituency seats, the size of the legislature is increased beyond 121 members.
+A further seat is added if necessary, to ensure that the total number of members is odd.

 Organisation

 President and board

-The president of the parliament presides over the parliament and its sessions.
-The president is supported by a 'First Vice-president' and 3 vice presidents, all are elected by the representatives.
-President, vice presidents, and 3 recording clerks are the board (German: Präsidium).

-The president of the Hamburg Parliament has been Carola Veit since 2011.